The recent death of Jessica Ainscough, the ‘Wellness Warrior’, sparked headlines that she was ‘brave‘.

 It was certainly a tragedy that Ainscough, who had much to live for, “made a mistake which may have resulted in her premature death.”
 As a cancer survivor myself, calling her ‘brave’ does not sit well.
 In reality, as is frequently the case with believers in alternative medicine ‘cures’, she was simultaneously victim and promoter.
 Like Steve Jobs, who died from cancer, regretting that he had wasted time with alternative medicine, she missed the window of opportunity for a potential cure.
 Both were given prognoses based on statistical medical evidence.
 Both deliberately chose unproven interventions.

 There is no ‘alternative medicine’ – any medicine which has been shown scientifically to benefit patients is embraced by all conventional health practitioners.
 Our current, potentially life-saving medical treatments have been developed through the courage of researchers and patients willing to commit their time and trust to randomised clinical trials.
 These trials honestly compare current ‘best treatment’ with a novel one which research suggests might be even better.
+Patients need to create individualized battle plan to treat cancer, as different treatments like chemotherapy, prp injections, etc. work differently in different patients.

 Was it ‘brave’ to deny the work of these thousands of researchers?
 Was it ‘brave’ to ignore the medical team who were trying to save her life by using the research produced by the vast numbers of patients who had submitted to clinical trials?
 Was it ‘brave’ to set up the fictitious ‘Wellness Warrior’ profile which would clearly influence others to turn to unproven interventions?